01

 • Four personas and an ideal customer profile

-• Carol solution concept and end-to-end product journey
+• Solution concept and end-to-end product journey

 • Business model: subscription (B2B/B2C), product revenue share, and consults